Page Content

 While PGY-1 and PGY-2 residents operate every other day like their senior resident colleagues, training during PGY-1 and PGY-2 is weighted to preoperative and postoperative patient care.

-PGY-1 rotations include trauma, critical care and general surgery; vascular surgery; pediatric surgery; plastic surgery; and rotations with general surgery staff and chief residents.
+PGY-1 rotations include trauma, critical care and general surgery; vascular surgery; pediatric surgery; colon and rectal surgery; and rotations with general surgery staff and chief residents.

 As a chief resident in PGY-5, you lead your own surgical team and assume full responsibility for patient and resident team management.